apremkumar1989/spring-boot-cxf-rest-starter/README.md

 # spring-boot-cxf-rest-starter
-a starter setup for rest apis using Spring boot, Apache cxf, swagger.
+a starter setup for rest apis using Spring boot, Apache cxf, swagger, log4j2.